lg/lg.io/_posts/2015-07-05-revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.markdown

 1. On AWS, create a new EC2 instance.
 Use the instructions on the [first step](#step1), except select the `ec2gaming` Community AMI.
 Don't worry about the Key Pair.
 ![EC2gaming instance](/assets/ec2gaming-ami.png)

 1. Follow [step 2](#step2) except the password for the instance is `rRmbgYum8g`.
 Once you log in using Microsoft Remote Desktop, you'll be asked to change the Administrator password.
 Change it to something.
+If you're on Windows, you'll need to use a Mac or Linux or a mobile client to reset the password since there's a bug in the Windows Remote Desktop client.

 1. Install [TunnelBlick](https://code.google.com/p/tunnelblick/) on your Mac.
 Download the VPN configuration from [here](/assets/ec2gaming-tblk.zip) and unzip it.
 In the `client.ovpn` file, change `YOUR_HOSTNAME_HERE` to your instance's IP/hostname.
 Rename this folder to `ec2gaming.tblk` and double click on it to import.
 Connect to the VPN with username `Administrator` and the password you set in the previous step.